AMR and animal health in Australia

 • By law, states and territories are responsible for controlling the use of all veterinary medicines.

-Where can I find information about antimicrobials for animal use?
+Where to find information about antimicrobials for animal use

 Do animals in Australia carry bacteria resistant to antimicrobials?